flixlix/best-of-home-assistant/README.md

 Welcome to the Home of **Best of Home Assistant**!

-This repository contains the source code for the website [Best of Home Assistant](https://best-of-home-assistant.com/).
+This repository contains the source code of the website [Best of Home Assistant](https://best-of-home-assistant.com/).

 <img width="1499" alt="Home Page" src="https://github.com/flixlix/best-of-home-assistant/assets/61006057/d715647b-c422-42a0-8032-7e7c3603882a">